nexter21/MERN-Stack-Website/readme.md

 # Start the MERN Env

+---

 ```
 $npm run dev
 ```

-The above command will start the MERN environment, It starts `port 3000` for react and `port 5000` for node/express, you can enter your email in `/config/keys_dev` , then when you submit any form, you'll get the form data in your email
+The above command will start the MERN environment, It starts `port 3000` for React and `port 5000` for Node/Express, you can enter your email in `/config/keys_dev` , then when you submit any form, you'll get the form data in your email

 > All the content was scraped using `Cheerio Js` from the original website [Caravan Outdoors](https://www.caravanoutdoors.com/)